• Skip to primary navigation

 Deep fat fryer

-The lower boiling point of water at high altitudes means that the internal temperature of food being fried will be lower than the same food being fried at sea level.
-For this reason you should lower the temperature of the oil in the deep fat fryer by about 3 degrees F (or .5 degrees C) for each 1000 feet of elevation.
+The lower boiling point of water at high altitudes means that the internal temperature of the food being fried will be lower than the same food being fried at sea level.
+For this reason, you should lower the temperature of the oil in the deep fat fryer by about 3 degrees F (or .5 degrees C) for every 1000 feet of elevation.
 This is to ensure that the inside of the food has time to cook through before the outside becomes over-browned.

 Pressure Cooker